jennyballif/jennyballif.github.io/chess-club/README.md

 When a new version of the frontend is released:

 1. Download the new ZIP from this repo
-2. Edit `config.js` again with your backend URL
+2. Edit `config.js` again with your backend URL and password settings
 3. Re-upload all files to your web host